Can You Get a CPS Case Closed Fast?

 - Dismiss the petition

 State laws set the guidelines for conducting the trial and establishing the trial timeline.
-However, in order for federal funding to be accessed, states and localities must comply with federal guidelines.
-In most cases, however, the judge must find clear and convincing evidence before terminating parental rights.
+But, states and localities must comply with federal guidelines to access federal funding.
+In most cases, the judge must find clear and convincing evidence before terminating parental rights.

 Can a CPS Case Be Dismissed?